 After a piece by William appeared on The Conversation website, the minister tweeted to invite him to a Foreign Office conference on journalism safety taking place this summer.

-CFOM is a research institute based in the Department of Journalism Studies and chaired by the department's head Professor Jackie Harrison.
+CFOM is a research institute based in the The School of Journalism, Media and Communication and chaired by the department's head Professor Jackie Harrison.
 William Horsley is CFOM's international chair.

 Sheffield journalists win again

-Students and alumni from the Department of Journalism Studies have again featured prominently in the latest round of media industry prizes.
+Students and alumni from the The School of Journalism, Media and Communication have again featured prominently in the latest round of media industry prizes.